 Bringing opportunity to CNY!

-At Upstate Cord Blood Bank we offer families the option to donate the cord blood to research if it is not clinically useful.
-Therefore, the stem cells will not go to waste as they are invaluable to improving medical research.
+At Upstate Cord Blood Bank we offer families the option to donate their cord blood for patients in need of a life-saving transplant.
+If the collected cord blood does not contain enough stem cells to meet the standards to be clinically useful to a patient, families can choose to donate the cord blood to researchers seeking to advance new treatments.
+Therefore, these invaluable stem cells will not go to waste!
 This is especially beneficial for studies seeking to advance new treatments for cancer and chronic diseases.
-This makes the Upstate Cord Blood Bank in Syracuse, New York a valuable resource for physicians, researchers, and businesses across the US.
+This makes the Upstate Cord Blood Bank in Syracuse, New York a valuable resource for patients, physicians, transplant centers, and researchers across the US and around the world.

 The Bank operates under strict guidelines and protocols established by state and federal health organizations for quality assurance.
 This includes NYSDOH, FDA, FACT, AABB, CLIA, and CAP.
 Regular inspections and testing are done to ensure that our facility remains a safe haven for banked cord blood.
 Above all, this makes it possible to work with the regional hospitals and providers to enable mothers in the Central New York area the opportunity to donate their cord blood to the public bank.